 JOHN PATTERSON - Artistic Director of Angel Theatre Company

 In addition to acting, John is an experienced director and throughout his career has directed over 60 productions.
 Recent credits include an agents showcase for graduate actors in the West End, a production of Can't Stand up for Falling Down at the New Wimbledon Studio Theatre and Mark Ravenhill’s Citizenship as part of the Royal National Theatre Connections Project 2016 at Watermans Arts Centre.
 In the summer of 2016 he conceptualised Eavesdropping, which he directed for Barons Court Theatre.
 Due to its overwhelming success he created More Eavesdropping in February 2017, which enjoyed another sell-out run.
-In July 2017, John directed Sarah Kane's 4:48 Psychosis, which recieved 5 star reviews.
+In July 2017, John directed Sarah Kane's 4:48 Psychosis, which received 5 star reviews.
 This was followed in November 2017 with Sartre's masterpiece No Exit.
-In February 2018 he will direct Jean Genet's The Maids at Barons Court Theatre.
+In February 2018 he directed a sell-out run of Jean Genet's The Maids at Barons Court Theatre, which also transferred to Berko Fringe in Hertfordshire.

 John has taught, mentored and nurtured many successful young actors entering the profession.
 He gives regular masterclasses to actors which have recently been delivered at ALRA, Arts Ed, Italia Conti, Royal Holloway University of London and The Royal Ballet School.
 He has also led several sessions on behalf of Angel Theatre Company to give advice and guidance to established actors as well as those who are new to the profession.